Your Pregnancy Trimester Breakdown

 Symptoms During the Second Trimester

 One of the most significant changes during the second trimester is that morning sickness and fatigue often go away during this trimester.
 Food cravings are likely to remain, however, and may even grow stronger.
 Women in their second trimester of pregnancy often report the formation of stretch marks, nipple changes, and ligament pain.
 This is the stage of pregnancy where women start to develop their baby bump, so that they will appear pregnant.
+Most women find that they are the most comfortable during their second trimester of pregnancy.
+They often experience increases in energy throughout the day and develop better sleeping patterns.
+Leg cramps and heartburn are common during the second trimester, along with an increase in appetite.

 The Third Trimester